top of page

 Can you explain the puppy's coat color?

-Poodles do carry a "fading" gene where most of the red and apricot colors will fade with time.
-The black coats seem to hold their color.
-For example, our stud Roscoe used to have the same dark red color as his pups but has faded to the golden color you see him have now.
-This is a trait of "red" poodles.
+Poodles do carry a "fading" gene where red and apricot colors will fade with time.
+Expect your puppy's adult coat to be at least a couple of shades lighter than their puppy color.
+This is a trait of all "red" poodles.
 Cavaliers hold their own color.
-How much fading Cavapoos experience likely depends on which traits carry but cannot be discerned at this stage.
+How much fading Cavapoos experience likely depends on which traits carry but cannot be predicted now.
+The black coats will stay black; although they may get some light hairs sprinkled in with age.

 I have a gender preference because I think they make a more loving companion.